markcellus/wait-for-element-transition/README.md

 }
 ```

-You can call the `waitForTransition` method to wait until the element finishes its css transition before doing other
+You can call the `waitForElementTransition` method to wait until the element finishes its css transition before doing other
 things in your javascript code.
 Like so:

 ```javascript